Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

 The assignment function $i_M$ is usually not explicitly mentioned; it uniquely extends to a homomorphism $[\ \ ]_M\colon \tilde{A}^*\to M$ (of involutory monoids).
 For every word $p\in \tilde{A}^*$, $[p]_M$ is the \emph{value of $p$ in $M$} or simply the \emph{$M$-value of $p$}.
 For two words $p,q\in \til{A}^*$, the $A$-generated inverse monoid $M$ \emph{satisfies the relation} $p=q$ if $[p]_M=[q]_M$, in which case the words $p$ and $q$ are \emph{$M$-equivalent}, while $M$ \emph{avoids the relation} $p=q$ if $[p]_M\ne[q]_M$.

-{Using the concept of ``$A$-generatedness'' we see that every inverse monoid admits an $F$-inverse cover.
+Using the concept of ``$A$-generatedness'' we see that every inverse monoid admits an $F$-inverse cover.
 Indeed, let $M$ be an inverse monoid; choose a set $A$ with assignment function $i_M\colon A\to M$ so that $M$ becomes $A$-generated and let $F$ be the free $A$-generated group.
 Then the subdirect product

 is an $F$-inverse cover of $M$.
-This is well known and can be easily seen either directly or by use of Theorem \ref{res:Fcovers}.
-However, the inverse monoid $S$ is infinite, no matter what $M$ is.
+This is well known and it is easy to see. {Indeed, the congruence $\sigma$ on $S$ can be described by

+Furthermore, for two words $u,v\in \til A^*$ for which $u$ is obtained from $v$ by (successive) deletion of some factors of the form $aa\inv$ ($a\in \til A$) we have $[v]_M\le [u]_M$ in any $A$-generated inverse monoid $M$.
+Consequently, for a given word $w\in \til A^*$ the maximum element of the $\sigma$-class of $([w]_F,[w]_M)$ is the element $([\mathrm{red}(w)]_F,[\mathrm{red}(w)]_M)= ([w]_F,[\mathrm{red}(w)]_M)$. } However, the inverse monoid $S$ is infinite, no matter what $M$ is.
 The Henckell--Rhodes problem then asks if in case of a finite inverse monoid $M$ the infinite free group $F$ in \eqref{eq:infinite F-inverse cover} may be replaced by some finite ($A$-generated) group $H$ serving the same purpose.
-An affirmative answer to this question will eventually be established in Corollary \ref{cor:subdirect product}. }
+An affirmative answer to this question will be established in Theorem~\ref{thm:groupoid-premorphism}.